Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loving, social, outgoing

-The Bossipoo is a fun crossbreed that is loyal and loving.
+The Bossipoo is playful, loyal, and loving.
 They can be small to medium dogs, potentially reaching 50 pounds.
 They are social dogs that enjoy meeting new people and animals.
 Unfortunately, this social nature makes them prone to separation anxiety.
-They have low to moderate exercise needs, making them a good fit for seniors and lower activity families.
+They have low to moderate exercise needs, making them a good fit for seniors and less active families.

 48. Affenpoo (Affenpinscher x Poodle)